-In the NOVIMAR vision, future waterborne transport operations on short-sea, sea-river and inland waterways can be performed by vessel trains.
-Such a vessel train will consist of a number of vessels, the lead ship and individual ships with reduced crew or remotely controlled.
+In the NOVIMAR vision, waterborne transport operations on short-sea, sea-river and inland waterways can be performed by Vessel Trains.
+Such a Vessel Train consists of a Lead Vessel and a number of Follower Vessels, remotely controlled from the Lead Vessel and having a reduced crew.

-The NOVIMAR project aims at adjusting the waterborne transportation such that it can make optimal use of the existing short-sea, sea-river and inland waterways, thus expanding the entire waterborne transport chain up and into the urban environment.
+The NOVIMAR project aimed at adjusting the waterborne transportation such that it could make optimal use of the existing short-sea, sea-river and inland waterways, thus expanding the entire waterborne transport chain up and into the urban environment.

-The vessel train is foreseen as enabler for this transport system, providing opportunities for increased flexibility in cargo destinations, use of waterways and crew deployment.
+The vessel train was foreseen as enabler for this transport system, providing opportunities for increased flexibility in cargo destinations, use of waterways and crew deployment.

-NOVIMAR has a variety of research topics in scope ensuring a balanced evaluation of the foreseen transport system.
-In addition NOVIMAR will identify needed boundary conditions for the transport system and ongoing supporting developments in industry and other projects.
+NOVIMAR had a variety of research topics in scope ensuring a balanced evaluation of the foreseen transport system.
+In addition NOVIMAR has identified needed boundary conditions for the transport system and ongoing supporting developments in industry and other projects.

 Logistics model, principles of planning and controlling procedures for vessel train networks with full vessel capacity utilisation and efficient cargo transfer from the point of origin to the point of delivery.